Nathan Schneider: Cooperative economy

 Following his reporting on Occupy Wall Street, Schneider began to focus on stories related to co-operative economics.
 For Vice magazine, he wrote the most complete profile to date of Enric Duran, the Catalan activist and fugitive who founded the Catalan Integral Cooperative and Faircoop.
 For The Nation, he reported on "How Pope Francis Is Reviving Radical Catholic Economics."
 He also published a number of articles and interviews on emerging cooperative business models for online platforms.

 Schneider has been a leading advocate for platform cooperativism.
 In November 2015, together with New School professor Trebor Scholz, Schneider co-organized a two-day conference billed as "a coming-out party for the cooperative Internet."
-Over 1,000 people attended, including figures such as legal scholar Yochai Benkler, New York City Council Member Maria del Carmen Arroyo, and Zipcar founder Robin Chase.
+More than 1,000 people attended, including figures such as legal scholar Yochai Benkler, New York City Council Member Maria del Carmen Arroyo, and Zipcar founder Robin Chase.
 This led to the publication of a book, which Schneider co-edited with Scholz, Ours to Hack and to Own: The Rise of Platform Cooperativism, a New Vision for the Future of Work and a Fairer Internet, published in 2016 by OR Books.

 His book Everything for Everyone: The Radical Tradition that Is Shaping the Next Economy was published in September 2018 by Nation Books.
 It collects several years of reporting on cooperative enterprise.

+Online governance

+After becoming a professor of media studies at the University of Colorado Boulder, Schneider studied democratic governance in online spaces.
+He leads "Media Economies Design Lab", which "experiments with democratic ownership and governance in the online economy" and contributed to building a research group "Metagov" on online governance.
+His 2024 book Governable Spaces: Democratic Design for Online Life contends that democracy has been hindered by the dominant designs of social media and explores how to enable more democratic practice in daily online life.

 Editorial roles

-Schneider has served as an editor for two online publications: Waging Nonviolence, "a source for original news and analysis about struggles for justice and peace," and Killing the Buddha, "an online magazine of religion, culture, and politics."
+Schneider has served as an editor for two online publications: Waging Nonviolence, "a source for original news and analysis about struggles for justice and peace", and Killing the Buddha, "an online magazine of religion, culture, and politics".

-Additionally, he has been an editor-at-large for the Social Science Research Council's online forum The Immanent Frame and a contributing editor for Religion Dispatches and Yes! magazine.
+Additionally, he has been an editor-at-large for The Immanent Frame, the online forum of the Social Science Research Council.
+He is a contributing editor for Religion Dispatches and Yes! magazine.